THE-ICE Re-accreditation Process

 1. Re-accreditation.

-2. Re-accreditation with requirements (including, in the case of significant changes, a site audit conducted by one of the independent Auditors of THE-ICE Assessment Panel).
+2. Re-accreditation with requirements (including a site audit conducted by independent Auditors of THE-ICE Assessment Panel).

-3. Repeat Full Accreditation, in the case of major changes to the institution or serious underperformance in annual reporting and/or KPIs.
+3. Repeat Full Accreditation, in the case of major changes to the institution or serious and ongoing underperformance.

 For further information